polyphony-chat/docs/SPECIFICATION.md

 The ID-Cert, a public key certificate, validates a public user identity key.
 It's a user-generated CSR ([Certificate Signing Request](https://en.wikipedia.org/wiki/Certificate_signing_request)), signed by a home server, encompassing user identity information, as well as the client's public identity key.
 Clients can acquire an ID-Cert in return for a CSR.

-ID-Certs form the basis of message signing, verification and encryption in polyproto-core They are used to verify the identity of a client, and to verify the integrity of messages sent by a client.
+ID-Certs form the basis of message signing, verification and encryption in polyproto They are used to verify the identity of a client, and to verify the integrity of messages sent by a client.

 A CSR includes the following information: